 What previous learners say

-Over 59,000 learners from across the world have previously joined this course.
-Below are some examples of the impact it had on them:
+Over 72,000 learners from across the world have joined previous runs of this course, and below are a few examples of the impact it had on them:

 Absolutely enjoyed every single minute of the course.
 It was interactive, provoking, educational, illustrative, and persuasive, and would definitely recommend to friends of mine.
 Thank you [Warwick] and fellow colleagues from this course.

 Just wanted to say how much I enjoyed the course.
 It has been very interesting both for the content and the realisation of how much psychology has moved into the mainstream.
 I was really interested to hear from “behaviourists” in finance, ecology, marketing, the government and the civil service.
 Thank you.